Using Vim or NeoVim as a git mergetool

 ). - Code under the cursor will replace conflicted part in the MERGED file.

+- Conflict solved, you are good to go.
 Repeat above steps for all merge conflicts (if you have more of them).
 You can navigate between left (LOCAL) and right (REMOTE) windows making diffputs to MERGED file as well as making manual changes directly inside merged content.

 Hints